-- Lupus – dogs with this condition have an overactive immune system, which garlic can aggravate, and should never consume any amount of garlic.
+- Lupus – Dogs with this condition have an overactive immune system, which garlic can aggravate, and they should never consume any amount of garlic.

 - Puppies – Young dogs do not begin to make new blood cells until after the age of eight weeks and should never be fed any garlic at all.

 Consult with a holistic veterinarian before you begin feeding garlic to your dog, as well as before switching to a homemade dog food diet plan.
 When using fresh garlic, start slowly to avoid stomach upset and never exceed the recommended “dose” for your dog’s weight.

 Note: Garlic can be used in all its forms in homemade dog food recipes.
 However, when fresh garlic is exposed to high heat, it does lose some of its medicinal properties.
 This is why for recipes that require heating, it's recommended to use garlic powder, which better stands up to being cooked or baked.

 Potential Benefits of Garlic for Dogs

 Holistic veterinarians have been recommending garlic for their canine patients for years, but as noted above, there is very little scientific evidence on either the adverse effects or benefits of garlic in dogs.

 In a 2004 study, scientists found that allicin – a compound produced when garlic is chopped or crushed – actually promotes immune functions and prevents cardiovascular diseases in dogs.

 Finally, there's been a huge amount of studies done on the benefits of garlic in humans, some of which can extend to dogs.
 Below are some of those benefits based on research.

 Boost the Immune System/Fights Cancer.
 Whether your dog is healthy or needs to boost its immune system, garlic may stimulate the cells in a dog’s system to seek out and destroy invading microbes (including cancer cells).